331F22/resources/setup.md

 npm start
 ```

-3. Create a second way to run the server
+3. Create a second way to run the server (either or)
-a.
-Detach from the current tmux session (ctrl-A then d) and open a second tmux
+    1. Detach from the current tmux session (ctrl-A then d) and open a second
-window
+    tmux window
-b. ctrl-A then " (shift-") to split the tmux session. ctrl-A then o to switch
+    2. ctrl-A then " (shift-") to split the tmux session. ctrl-A then o to
-between panes.
+    switch between panes.

 4. cd into the server directory and run
 ```